Marketing Tools: 5 Essential Ones to Make Your Life Easier

 If you want to get more advanced in your email marketing, you can set automated processes which send specific emails to your different audiences and segments when they complete specific actions.
 This helps you move every user further towards becoming a customer, without the time-consuming manual input.

-Hubspot – this is a wide-ranging tool, great for full-scale marketing automation.
+Hubspot – this is a wide-ranging marketing tool, great for full-scale marketing automation.
 A part of that is the email platform, which is a useful facet of the program, and one we use extensively.

 EasySendy – A cost-efficient alternative to Mailchimp, which still offers segmentation functionality and guidance on email marketing best practices.